programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 }
 ```

-Because we will download multiple files, it would be useful to separate the code into a function that accepts a file name, and utilizes the configuration object.
+Because we will download multiple files, it would be useful to separate the code into a function that accepts a file name, and utilises the configuration object.
 We start with the function's signature and documentation:

 ```python
 def download_file(file_name):